-The amount of new mortgage insurance business we write and real estate transactions we support through our homegenius title, real estate and technology products and services depends, among other things, on a steady flow of low down payment mortgages that require private mortgage insurance and on the volume of real estate transactions that benefit from our services or products.
-The volume of mortgage originations is impacted by macroeconomic conditions and specific events that impact the housing finance and real estate markets, most of which are beyond our control, including housing prices, inflationary pressures, unemployment levels, interest rate changes, the availability of credit and other national and regional economic conditions.
+The amount of new mortgage insurance business we write and real estate transactions we support through our homegenius business depends, among other things, on a steady flow of low down payment mortgages that require private mortgage insurance and on the volume of real estate transactions that benefit from our services or products.
+The volume of mortgage originations is impacted by macroeconomic conditions and specific events that impact the housing finance and real estate markets, most of which are beyond our control, including housing prices, inflationary pressures, unemployment levels, interest rate changes, the availability of credit, other national and regional economic conditions and geopolitical events.
 In "Item 7.
-Management's Discussion and Analysis of Financial Condition and Results of Operations," see "-Overview-Current Operating Environment" and "-Key Factors Affecting Our Results-Mortgage."
+Management's Discussion and Analysis of Financial Condition and Results of Operations," see "Overview-Current Operating Environment" and "Key Factors Affecting Our Results-Mortgage Insurance."
 Factors affecting the volume of low down payment mortgages include: